idarolti/PhysaliaSexChrom/Day3/Day3_Practical_03_GametologsDivergence.md

 cp -r ~/Share/day3/gametologs_divergence/1.gametolog_sequences_prank/ ../
 ```

 Remove gaps in alignments and short sequences.
+Gaps represent insertions or deletions (indels) that can disrupt the reading frame and homology established at the codon level.
+For statistical reasons, you can also filter for a minimum gene length (shorter sequences provide very few codons for substitution rate estimation, which can lead to unstable and unreliable substitution estimates due to insufficient mutation counts and sampling noise).

 ```
 python 02.remove-gaps.py ../1.gametolog_sequences_prank ../invalid_gametologs -cutoff 300